dylneed/ViralTumblrNLP/README.md

 |:---|
 |Effects of Timestamp on the Our Flag Means Death tag|

-Overall, it is very clear that the age of a post is not a good predictor of how likely that post is to go viral.

 **Accuracy of Post Timestamp for predicting notes count**
 |Tag|Accuracy|
 |:---|:---:|